valboz/RTModel/docs/DataPreprocessing.md

 rtm.Reader_otherseasons = 0
 ```

-An empty call to `config_Reader()` with no parameters will reset all variables to the defauls parameters.
+An empty call to `config_Reader()` with no parameters will reset all variables to the default values.
 Notice that the options that are not explicitly specified in the call to `config_Reader()` are always reset to their default values.
 This is also true if you previously used the `recover_options()` function to inherit the options from a previous run (see [Archiving and updating](Archive.md)).

 ### How to switch off pre-processing